frostbitten/UFPlugin-MarkdownParser/README.md

 ## Installation

 1. Put this folder into the "plugins" directory of your UserFrosting setup.
-2. Run `composer update` to get the necessary package.
+2. Run `composer update` in the userfrosting directory.
 3. Done.
 See "How to use" below

 ## How to use